Skip to product information

 Editable plasterer risk assessment template that can be completed on a computer or printed and filled in by hand.

 This downloadable risk assessment for plasterers and plastering businesses is fully editable on a computer.
-You can open it, fill it in, save, and you’re done.
-It can also be printed and completed by hand if needed.
-If you’re unsure how to do either of these, don’t worry — clear step-by-step instructions are included.
+Simply open it, enter your details, review and amend the pre-filled content, save, and you're done.
+It can also be printed and completed by hand.
+Clear step-by-step instructions are included, making it easy to complete and use the template.

 • 1 x User instructions